nickvanschoten/nickvanschoten.github.io/README.md

 ### **2. Officiating bias in Australian Rules Football: A statistical analysis** 🏉
 Pet project study that studies the drivers of free kick (penalty) data in the AFL between the 2012-2019 seasons.
 This baseline data is used to compare with the crowdless, 'unprecedented' 2020 AFL season to uncover whether the 'noise of affirmation' affects officiating quality in the AFL.

+## *2026 UPDATE*: This study has been fully fleshed out and now available in [this repository](https://github.com/nickvanschoten/afl-covid-study/tree/main)

 [Officiating bias study](https://github.com/schotsy/schotsy.github.io/blob/main/AFL%20officating%20bias%20panel%20data%20study)

 ![image](https://github.com/user-attachments/assets/33537a3d-b34d-45f7-95db-deabc2fe5b8e)